 Oxygen, nitrogen and hydrogen are essential small molecules for life, matter and energy.
 They embody Air Liquide’s scientific territory and have been at the core of the company’s activities since its creation in 1902.

-Air Liquide’s ambition is to lead its industry, deliver long term performance and contribute to sustainability.
-The company’s customer-centric transformation strategy aims at profitable growth over the long term.
+Air Liquide’s ambition is to be a leader in its industry, deliver long term performance and contribute to sustainability - with a strong commitment to climate change and energy transition at the heart of its strategy.
+The company’s customer-centric transformation strategy aims at profitable, regular and responsible growth over the long term.
 It relies on operational excellence, selective investments, open innovation and a network organization implemented by the Group worldwide.
 Through the commitment and inventiveness of its people, Air Liquide leverages energy and environment transition, changes in healthcare and digitization, and delivers greater value to all its stakeholders.